Taking time off is important for our wellbeing at this time

-Be clear about what your agencies stance is about taking holiday during this time so that everyone can operate from the same principles.
+Be clear about what your agency’s stance is about taking holiday during this time so that everyone can operate from the same principles.

 For those not getting a break away from the place they’ve been living and working in since March, we should rethink what a holiday at home might be like.
-For some of us it might be some quality time with our kids or caregiving.
-Our downtime in lockdown is most likely to be centered around staying mentally well.
+For some of us, it might be some quality time with our kids or caregiving.
+Our downtime in lockdown is most likely to be centred around staying mentally well.

 Show that you care